skrrtn/Multi-Chat-Viewer-DotNet/README.md

 9. **Channel Statistics**: Monitor real-time message counts, connection status, and database sizes
 10. **Remove Channels**: Select channels and click "Erase Selected" to remove them and their databases

-### Platform-Specific Usage

-#### Adding Twitch Channels
-1. Select "Twitch" from the platform dropdown
-2. Enter the channel name (without the # symbol)
-3. Click "Add" to start monitoring

-#### Adding Kick.com Channels
-1. Select "Kick" from the platform dropdown
-2. Enter the channel name (exact case-sensitive username)
-3. Click "Add" to start monitoring
-4. Click "Enable" button in the **Multi-View column** to start viewing that channel's chat in the main window
-5. **Note**: Kick channels may take a few extra seconds to connect as the system resolves the chatroom ID
-6. **Limitation**: Only one Kick channel can be monitored at a time due to library limitations

-### User Interaction Features
-- **Click Usernames**: Click any username in chat to view that user's complete message history
-- **Click @Mentions**: Click on @mentions (highlighted in orange) to view mentioned user's messages
-- **Streamer Mentions Tracking**: Access the dedicated Streamer Mentions window via View → Streamer Mentions to view all mentions of the streamer's name across all active channels in real-time

-### Advanced Features
-- **Multi-Channel View Management**: Switch between different channels in the main window while monitoring all in the background
-- **Streamer Mentions Window**: Dedicated window that automatically tracks and displays mentions of the streamer's name across all active channels with real-time updates, timestamp toggling, and text resizing capabilities
-- **Menu Font Scaling**: Use View → Font Scaling to choose preset sizes (50%-200%)
-- **Ctrl+Scroll Zooming**: Hold Ctrl and scroll mouse wheel to dynamically adjust font size
-- **Auto-Scroll Management**: Chat auto-scrolls to new messages; scroll up to pause, then use the "Scroll to Top" button to resume
-- **Real-time Channel Statistics**: Monitor message rates, connection status, and activity across all followed channels
-- **Independent Channel Controls**: Separate viewing and logging controls for each channel

-### Database and Search Features
-- **Multi-Channel Message Storage**: Each channel maintains its own SQLite database with messages collected in the background
-- **View User Statistics**: Double-click users in the User Lookup window to see detailed message history across all channels
-- **Channel Statistics Dashboard**: Monitor message counts, database sizes, and last activity times in the Followed Channels window
-- **Message Persistence**: All messages are automatically saved to local SQLite databases (when logging is enabled per channel)
-- **Cross-Channel User Search**: Search for users across all monitored channels with combined statistics

-## Multi-Channel Viewing Feature

-The application now supports viewing different channels in the main chat window while monitoring multiple channels in the background:

-### How Multi-Channel Viewing Works
-- **Background Monitoring**: All added channels continuously collect and log messages, regardless of which channel you're currently viewing
-- **Active Viewing**: Only one channel's chat is displayed in the main window at a time
-- **Instant Switching**: Use the "Enable" or "Disable" button in the **Multi-View column** to immediately switch to viewing a different channel
-- **Independent Controls**: Viewing and logging can be controlled separately for each channel
-- **Real-time Statistics**: Monitor all channels' activity, connection status, and message counts simultaneously

-### Viewing vs. Logging
-- **Viewing Enabled**: Channel's messages are displayed in the main chat window (only one channel at a time)
-- **Logging Enabled**: Channel's messages are saved to the database (can be enabled for multiple channels)
-- **Background Collection**: Messages are collected for all connected channels, regardless of viewing/logging settings
-- **Flexible Configuration**: You can log messages without viewing them, or view without logging

-### Platform Limitations
-- **Twitch**: Unlimited channels can be monitored simultaneously
-- **Kick.com**: Only one Kick channel can be monitored at a time due to library limitations
-- **Mixed Platforms**: You can monitor Twitch and Kick channels simultaneously (up to 1 Kick + multiple Twitch)

 ## Configuration

 The application uses a single unified configuration file called `appsettings.json` that stores all settings in one convenient location: